mongodb/specifications/source/client-side-encryption/tests/README.rst

    .. code:: typescript

       class RangeOpts {
-         min: {'$numberLong': 0 } ,
+         min: {"$numberLong": "0" } ,
-         max: {'$numberLong': 200 },
+         max: {"$numberLong": "200" },
          sparsity: 1
       }

 Case 1: can decrypt a payload
 `````````````````````````````
 Use ``clientEncryption.encrypt()`` to encrypt the value 6.
 Ensure the type matches with the type of the encrypted field.
-For example, if the encrypted field is ``encryptedDoubleNoPrecision`` encrypt the value 6.0.
+For example, if the encrypted field is ``encryptedDoubleNoPrecision`` encrypt the double value 6.0.

 Store the result in ``insertPayload``.